muximus3/Auto-Eval/README.md

 ## How does it work?

-Assuming we have a test set, we can predict it with any model and output them to a file in JSON, CSV, or other format.
-The format of the file is as follows:
+Assuming we have a test set, we can use any model to make predictions and save them in a file format such as JSON, CSV, or other formats.
+The structure of the output file is as follows:

 | prompt | output | model | category |
 | --- | --- | --- | --- |